 - a description of the resolution actions applicable for both Overlay I and Overlay II breaks, starting with the temporary ‘Hold’ resolution action

-- a description of how to re-run a sub-stream of a valuation data break clearing phase
+- a description of how to re-run a stream of a valuation data break clearing phase

 - a description of the display configuration that you can apply to break clearing tasks